-You can do this with a temporary hair dye, but they have a tendency to stain pillowcases and clothing and they don’t last.
+You can do this with a temporary hair dye, but they tend to stain pillowcases and clothing and don’t last.

-If it’s a temporary dye, it will look really nice.
+If it’s a temporary dye, it will look great.
 You can’t just put semi-permanent blue hair dye on black hair and expect anything to happen.
 You would have to bleach your hair first.

 Try a temporary dark blue hair dye.
 It will blend with your black color.